ironmonk88/monks-combat-marker/README.md

 You can also have a different animation for friendly combatants vs hostile combatants, just to add another way to indicate who's turn it is.

-Currently the animations availabel are as follows:
+Currently the animations available are as follows:
 - None, in case you have an image that is already animated.
 - Clockwise
 - Counter-clockwise